HMUNACHI/nanodl/README.md

 - Run tests with `python -m unittest discover -s tests`
 - Then submit a pull request from branch.

-Please ensure that your contributions align with the repository's design patterns.
 Contributions can be made in various forms:

 - Writing documentation.